-Today is the first official day of summer here in the northern hemisphere!
-This summer, I’m going to try to have more picnics.
-There is something so lovely about eating outside, but I don’t do it nearly as often as I would like to.
+Who doesn’t love a good picnic?
+There is something so lovely about eating outside.
 Spending a lazy afternoon in a park with friends and family, sharing great food and enjoying the outdoors sounds absolutely perfect this time of the year.

 Today, I would like to share some cheap picnic food ideas I’ve been compiling.
-Please let me know if you have ideas of your own.
-If you’d like to see visuals of all the recipes below, check out my “cheap picnic foods” Pinterest board.
+Please let me know if you have ideas of your own!

 Iced coffee from The Pioneer Woman – Soda is usually the drink of choice at picnics, but iced coffee is something out-of-the-box.
 Also, this is a major money-saving idea for those of you who buy iced coffee/cold presses!